 The remaining features to be constructed include the North Detention Area, which will connect this project with the Modified Water Delivers 8.5 Square Mile Area Detention Area (MWD 8.5 SMA STA), and plugging of the L-31W Canal.
-Plans and specifications (P&S) are complete for the North Detention Area, and the contract is scheduled for award in FY2015.
-The sponsor has acquired all of the land required for the project.
-A Post Authorization Change (PAC) Report and Engineering Documentation Report to supplement the C-111 GRR will be prepared to address water quality concerns, threatened and endangered species concerns, and to update the total project cost estimate.
+Construction is ongoing and scheduled for completion in FY18.